Varshithvhegde/hugo-blog/content/posts/api_using_spreadsheets.md

 - In this tutorial, we learned how to create an API using Google Sheets.
 - We also learned how to use the API in a web page.
 - For reference, you can check out the [GitHub repository](https://github.com/Varshithvhegde/My_API) for this tutorial.

-If you have any doubts or suggestions, feel free to comment below.